 Options 1-3 constitute the Preliminary Options.
-Assessment was undertaken of these Preliminary Options and used to inform the development of the Preferred Option.
-The assessment process and findings are detailed in Chapter 7.
+Assessment was undertaken of these Preliminary Options and used to inform the development of the 2009 Preferred Option.
+The assessment findings are detailed in Annex E and F.

-7.3.2 Preliminary Appraisal of Options
+7.2.3 Preliminary Appraisal of Options

-As described in the AAP and Chapter 2 of this Report, a set of three Preliminary Options were initially considered to inform the development of the AAP and Masterplan.
+As described in Chapter 2 of this Report, a set of three Preliminary Options were initially considered to inform the development of the AAP and Masterplan.
 In reviewing these Preliminary Options, the following issues were considered within the overarching context of sustainability

-- Consultation feedback;
+Consultation feedback;

 - Strategic planning priorities for the Northern Quarter;

 - Flood Risk Review;

 - Habitats Regulations Assessment;

 - Urban design considerations; and

 - Commercial market considerations.